canal grande Venice Canals Italy

 Key Highlights:

-- Bridges: Famous bridges like the Rialto Bridge and the Scalzi Bridge cross the Grand Canal as the main way to get from one side.
+• Bridges: Famous bridges like the Rialto Bridge and the Scalzi Bridge cross the Grand Canal, serving as the primary means of transportation from one side to the other.

 The Grand Canal isn’t just for tourists.
 It plays a significant role in everyday Venetian life.
 Regular boats carry both locals and visitors around the city.